Quasisymmetric Embeddability of Weak Tangents: Preliminaries

-We denote by $WT_p(X)$ and $WT(X)$ the collections of all weak tangents at point $p$ and all weak tangents of $X$, respectively.
-Similarly, we denote by $PWT_p(X)$ and $PWT(X)$ the collections of all proper weak tangents at point $p$ and all proper weak tangents of $X$, respectively.
+We denote by $WT_p(X)$ and $WT(X)$ the collections of all weak tangents at $p$ of $X$ and all weak tangents of $X$, respectively.
+Similarly, we denote by $PWT_p(X)$ and $PWT(X)$ the collections of all proper weak tangents at $p$ of $X$ and all proper weak tangents of $X$, respectively.

 A natural question is whether there exists at least one weak tangent at every point.
-The answer is given in the following proposition.
+The answer is given in the following proposition, which is Theorem $8.1.10$ in \cite{BBI01}.

 \begin{Proposition} Let $\mathfrak{X}$ be a collection of pointed metric spaces.
-Suppose that for every $r > 0$ there exists a constant $C$ depending on $r$ such that for every $(X,p) \in \mathfrak{X}$, the ball $B(p,r)$ is $C$-doubling, then any sequence of elements of $\mathfrak{X}$ contains a convergent subsequence in the point Gromov-Hausdorff sense. \end{Proposition}
+Suppose that for every $r > 0$ there exists a constant $C$ depending on $r$ such that for every $(X,p) \in \mathfrak{X}$, the ball $B(p,r)$ is $C$-doubling.
+Then any sequence of elements of $\mathfrak{X}$ contains a convergent subsequence in the pointed Gromov-Hausdorff sense. \end{Proposition}

+Proposition \ref{psprecompactness} shows that there exist at least one weak tangent at every point of a doubling metric space.
 Proposition \ref{psprecompactness} is analogous to Proposition \ref{precompactness}.
 Roughly speaking, it requires the property of uniformly local doubling to induce precompactness.